Monarch Butterfly Festival

 The festival grew from approximately 50 to 500 attendees from 2015 to 2016 and we are expecting even more folks this year!
 Because of this rapid growth, we are seeking to form additional partnerships & relationships with sponsors.
 Funds raised through sponsorships support not only the event’s festivities but also our year-round educational programs and outdoor classrooms.
 Click here to review the different sponsor options and contact us with any questions: 817-491-6333 or firstname.lastname@example.org.

-We are also launching a Planning Committee of members, volunteers, supporters and environmental enthusiasts to join the Nature Center and PGS teams in making this year’s Monarch Butterfly Festival the BEST we’ve had.
+We also launched a Planning Committee of members, volunteers, supporters and environmental enthusiasts to join the Nature Center and Perennial Garden Society teams in making this year’s Monarch Butterfly Festival the BEST we’ve had.
 We specifically need support in the areas listed below; however, we welcome assistance in all areas and would love to hear your ideas and suggestions.

 - Securing Sponsors & Underwriters